bitfwdcommunity/KoalaDAO/README.md

 ### Operation
-- Sprints: Facilitated by the community gardeners
+- Progress updates: Facilitated by the community gardeners

-* Weekly [Discord](https://discord.gg/4xkwkdt) KoalaDAO #Blockathon catchup call + updates submissions members and teams re:
+*Weekly [Discord](https://discord.gg/4xkwkdt) KoalaDAO #Blockathon catchup touchpoint (call for those whom their timezone permits) + updates submissions members and teams.
+Before the weekly touchpoint:
-1. **Sprint targets** Each project team will share Sprint targets on the [Open KoalaDAO Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827086)
+1. **Sprint targets** Each project team will share Sprint targets on the [Open KoalaDAO #Blockathon Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827086).
-1. **No-Fail-Goals** - Each project team will share NFG on the [Open KoalaDAO Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827082)
+1. **No-Fail-Goals** - Each project team will share NFG on the [Open KoalaDAO #Blockathon Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827082).

-******
-- Retrospects: Facilitated by [bitfwd insight team 🐨⏩🌈](https://twitter.com/bitfwdxyz) At the end of a fortnight we'll be looking at the performance of the sprint targets and the No Fail Goals, reporting will be done on the KoalaDAO open Kanban in the respective columns.
+- Retrospects: Facilitated by [bitfwd insight team 🐨⏩🌈](https://twitter.com/bitfwdxyz) At the end of a fortnight we'll be looking at the performance of the sprint targets and the No Fail Goals, reporting will be done on the [KoalaDAO #Blockathon Kanban](https://github.com/orgs/bitfwdcommunity/projects/1#column-5827082) in the respective columns.

 - Agile Project plan: Facilitated by [Bob Jiang 🐲⏩🌈](https://twitter.com/bobjiang123) Every project will get support of agile and scrum checkins and process design with Bob Jiang's help.

-- Office Hours: Facilitated by [Daniel Bar 🥳⏩🌈](https://twitter.com/danieltbar) Teams will be able to get checkins with mentors from the bitfwd network
+- Office Hours: Facilitated by [Daniel Bar 🥳⏩🌈](https://twitter.com/danieltbar) Teams will be able to get checkins with mentors from the bitfwd ventures network.

 - **Community Gardenerers**